 If you are creating content for a software as a service (SaaS) company, from time to time you will probably struggle to find something relevant to talk about.
 So, here are 30 blog ideas you can use as they are, or modify for your own circumstances.

-Bear in mind that you should always have one of your buyer personas in mind when choosing one of these, and when writing the detail.
 You also need to consider what part of the sales funnel your chosen persona is in.
 Some of these are introductory topics suitable for top of the funnel (TOFU) content, some are more detailed in scope suitable for middle of the funnel (MOFU) content.

 1. Paying for software - the alternatives